dhernandd/sigmoid-belief-net-with-vimco/README.md

 Running `sbn_experiment.py` by default trains a 200-200-10 sigmoid belief network (a three-layer network with 200 units in the first layer, 200 units in the second layer, and 10 units in the 'top' layer).
 These parameters are easy to modify.

-The Keras library should automatically install and make available the binarized MNIST dataset.
+Keras should automatically download the binarized MNIST dataset.

 After each epoch (pass through the data), the code writes out a Pickle file that saves the current best state of the model; the file name is set by the `fnam` variable in `sbn_experiment.py`.